SalmonDE/StatsPE/README.md

 # StatsPE - Advanced Stats Plugin [![Travis-CI](https://travis-ci.org/SalmonGER/StatsPE.svg?branch=master)](https://travis-ci.org/SalmonGER/StatsPE)

 ### Information
-**Note:** MySQL support is not complete yet, there is some more coding to do!
+**Note:** MySQL support is not complete yet, there is some more coding to do!</br>
-This is the GitHub repository for developing a stats plugin, which uses JSON and MySQL to save it's data.
+This is the GitHub repository for developing a stats plugin, which uses JSON and MySQL to save it's data.</br>
 The plugin also contains an auto updater which checks if an update is available and downloads it if enabled in the config file.

 ---